 Well, it turns out that the 8-year-old boy named Fares was forcibly made to exit the aircraft by the reservation agents at the Jazan Airport.
 The flight was reportedly heading for Jeddah and the mother of Fares did not learn about this entire scene until the plane had already departed from the airport.

-She also stated that she would not have personally wanted or accepted to continue with the trip if she had any idea as to what had happened with her son.
+She also stated that she would not have personally wanted or accepted to continue with the trip if she had any idea as to what had happened to her son.
 She further explained that her relative, who was on the same plane as her, was upgraded up to first class after the employees of the airline made this tremendous mistake.

-The woman also further added that the airline immediately booked a seat in the economy class of the next flight to Jeddah.
-The woman has expressed her shock and disdain over the completely unprofessional attitude and behavior demonstrated by the Saudi Airlines staff, who had simply failed at keeping her informed about the situation regarding her son, while he was waiting in the hall.
+The woman also further added that the airline immediately booked his seat in the economy class of the next flight to Jeddah.
+The woman has expressed her shock and disdain over the completely unprofessional attitude and behavior demonstrated by the Airline staff, who had simply failed at keeping her informed about the situation regarding her son, while he was waiting in the hall.